Learn about the solar technologies that can harness the sun’s energy to provide hot water for buildings.

 Solar thermal collectors

-There are a range of technologies which transfer the energy from the sun into space heat or hot water.
+There are a range of technologies which transform the energy from the sun into hot water.
 In Ireland, the most common technologies are solar thermal collectors, or solar hot water collectors.
 These devices capture solar energy and transfer it to heat water.

 The amount of water supplied by solar thermal collectors depends on the system size and building hot water demand.
-Typical well-installed systems provide approximately 60% of hot water demand over 12 months.
+Typical well-installed systems provide up to 60% of hot water demand over 12 months.
+Solar thermal collectors can also meet some portion of space heating demand, although typically this is very small.
 There are two general types of solar thermal collectors.

 Flat Plate Collectors